 The taxpayer's prior year Adjusted Gross Income (AGI) amount is used as an electronic signature for the e-filed return.
 This information helps the IRS confirm the identity of the person filing the return.
 Error codes IND-031 and IND-032 are issued when the AGI entered by the taxpayer does not match the information in the IRS e-file database.

 These errors commonly occur when the taxpayer has used the current year AGI instead of the prior year AGI.
 You must use the original amount from last year's Form 1040 to sign this year's return.
 If you filed a joint return last year, each spouse must separately enter the same AGI amount (the entire original AGI; do not split the amount in half).

-Note: There are three different PINs related to electronic filing.
+Note.
+There are two different PINs related to electronic filing.
 To avoid confusion, keep the following distinctions in mind:

-Once you have access to any of the three signature authentication options (2014 AGI, 2014 PIN, or 2015 IRS-issued electronic filing number), you can use the following steps to review and resubmit your return at no charge:
+Once you have access to your 2016 AGI, 2016 PIN, and 2017 self-select PIN), you can use the following steps to review and resubmit your return at no charge:

 If your filing status changed from the previous year to Married Filing Jointly, then each taxpayer will use their individual original AGI from their respective prior year return.

 If the change is from Married Filing Jointly, then both taxpayers will use the same original AGI from last year's joint tax return.

 If you filed jointly with a different spouse in the previous year, use the total AGI amount from the joint return filed with the ex-spouse.